Start with the source, not the export

 Two standards do most of the heavy lifting for document accessibility:

 - WCAG 2.2 (Web Content Accessibility Guidelines) covers all digital content, including PDFs and Office documents.
 Most regulators reference Level AA.
+See WCAG Level A vs AA vs AAA for what each level covers and which to target.

 - PDF/UA (ISO 14289) is PDF-specific.
-It sets out technical requirements for tagged PDFs, structure, metadata, and assistive technology support.
+It sets out technical requirements for tagged PDFs, structure, metadata, and assistive-technology support.

 3. Document structure and headings

 Headings are the skeleton of your document.
 Screen reader users navigate by heading, jumping between sections much like a sighted reader scans a table of contents.
+The underlying WCAG criterion is 1.3.1 Info and Relationships.

 Get headings right